Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels: Introduction

 In this paper, we focus on small insertion/deletion probabilities and derive analytical lower bounds on the capacity of the insertion/deletion channels by lower bounding the mutual information between i.u.d. input sequences and resulting output sequences.
 Since as shown in~\cite{dobrushin}, for an insertion/deletion channel, the information and transmission capacities are equal justifying our approach in obtaining an achievable rate.

-We note that our idea is somewhat similar to the idea of directly lower bounding the information capacity instead of lower bounding the transmission capacity as employed in \cite{drinea2007}.
+We note that our idea is somewhat similar to the idea of directly lower bounding the information capacity instead of lower bounding the transmission capacity as employed in~\cite{drinea2007}.
 However, there are fundamental differences in the main methodology as will become apparent later.
 For instance, our approach provides a procedure that can easily be employed for many different channel models with synchronization errors as such we are able to consider deletion-substitution, deletion-AWGN and random insertion channels.
 Other differences include adopting a finite-length transmission which is proved to yield a lower bound on the capacity after subtracting some appropriate term, and the complexity in computing the final expression numerically is much lower in many versions of our results.

-Finally, we emphasize that the new approach and the obtained results in the existing literature are improved in several different aspects.
-In particular, the contributions of the paper include \begin{itemize} \item development of a new approach for deriving achievable information rates for insertion/deletion channels, \item the first analytical lower bound on the capacity of the deletion-AWGN channel, \item tighter analytical lower bounds on the capacity of the deletion-substitution channel for all values of deletion and substitution probabilities compared to the existing analytical results, \item tighter analytical lower bounds on the capacity of the random insertion channels for small values of insertion probabilities compared to the existing lower bounds, \item very simple lower bounds on the capacity of several cases of insertion/deletion channels. \end{itemize}
+Finally, we emphasize that by utilizing the new approach, we improve upon the obtained results in the existing literature in several different aspects.
+In particular, the contributions of the paper include \begin{itemize} \item development of a new approach for deriving achievable information rates for insertion/deletion channels, \item the first analytical lower bound on the capacity of the deletion-AWGN channel, \item tighter analytical lower bounds on the capacity of the deletion-substitution channel for all values of deletion and substitution probabilities compared to the existing analytical results, \item tighter analytical lower bounds on the capacity of the random insertion channels for small values of insertion probabilities ($p_i<0.25$) compared to the existing lower bounds, \item very simple lower bounds on the capacity of several cases of insertion/deletion channels. \end{itemize}

-Regarding the final point, we note that by employing $p_e=0$ in the results on the deletion-substitution channel, we arrive at lower bounds on the capacity of the deletion-only channel which are in agreement with the asymptotic results of \cite{kanoria,asymptotic} in the sense of capturing the dominant terms in the capacity expansion.
+Regarding the final point, we note that by employing $p_e=0$ in the results on the deletion-substitution channel, we arrive at lower bounds on the capacity of the deletion-only channel which are in agreement with the asymptotic results of~\cite{kanoria,asymptotic} in the sense of capturing the dominant terms in the capacity expansion.
 Our results, however, are provable lower bounds on the capacity, while the existing asymptotic results are not amenable for numerical calculation (as they contain big-O terms).